Worldbuilding: Cosmology

 Constructed worlds often have cosmologies, both in the scientific and metaphysical senses of the word.
-Design of science fiction worlds, especially those with spacefaring societies, usually entails creation of a star system and planets.
+The design of science fiction worlds, especially those with spacefaring societies, usually entails creation of a star system and planets.
 If the designer wishes to apply real-life principles of astronomy, they may develop detailed astronomical measures for the orbit of the world, and to define the physical characteristics of the other bodies in the same system; this establishes chronological parameters, such as the length of a day and the durations of seasons.
 Some systems are intentionally bizarre.
-For Larry Niven's novels The Integral Trees and The Smoke Ring, Niven designed a "freefall" environment, a gas torus ring of habitable pressure, temperature, and composition, around a neutron star.
+For Larry Niven's novels The Integral Trees and The Smoke Ring, Niven designed a "freefall" environment, a gas torus ring of habitable pressure, temperature, and composition, around a neutron star; Brian Aldiss's Helliconia trilogy has a very long year (called the "great year"), equivalent to 2,500 Earth years, where generations live & die within one season.

 Fantasy worlds can also involve unique cosmologies.
-In Dungeons and Dragons, the physical world is referred to as the Prime Material Plane, but other planes of existence devoted to moral or elemental concepts are available for play, such as the Spelljammer setting, which provides an entirely novel fantasy astrophysical system.
+In Dungeons & Dragons, the physical world is referred to as the Prime Material Plane, but other planes of existence devoted to moral or elemental concepts are available for play, such as the Spelljammer setting, which provides an entirely novel fantasy astrophysical system.
 Some fantasy worlds feature religions.
 The Elder Scrolls series, for example, contains a variety of religions practiced by its world's various races.
 The world of the 2000 video game Summoner has a well-developed cosmology, including a creation myth.